On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: David surgery

-The following proposition is crucial in estimating the distortion of $h_{\rm new}$. \begin{proposition} There exists an absolute constant $C\geq1$ such that the following holds.
+\begin{proposition} There exists an absolute constant $C\geq1$ such that the following holds.
 For $n\geq 1$, let $I$ and $J$ be two complementary intervals of $F_n$ that are separated by at most two adjacent complementary intervals of $F_n$.
 Then for the corresponding Euclidean lengths $|I|$ and $|J|$ we have

 \end{proposition} \begin{proof} The proof is by case analysis.